-The Lead Agency has determined that the proposed condominium building is not in keeping with the development envisioned on the property and that a three story hotel and townhouse development would be more appropriate.
-Specifically, the Lead Agency has determined that a 115 key, 72,800 square foot, 3 story hotel on a 10.6 acre lot and 72 age restricted townhouses, on 21.8 acres, approved via the application of the R-MF-SCH floating zone, totaling 229,450 square feet with a Net Lot Area FAR of 0.293, represents the optimal development density for the site while minimizing environmental impacts.
+The Lead Agency has determined that the proposed condominium building is not in keeping with the development envisioned on the property and that a three or four story hotel and townhouse development would be more appropriate.
+Specifically, the Lead Agency has determined that a 124 key, 83,000 square foot, 3 or 4 story hotel on a 10.6 acre lot and 72 age restricted townhouses, on 21.8 acres, approved via the application of the R-MF-SCH floating zone, totaling 229,450 square feet with a Net Lot Area FAR of 0.293, represents the optimal development density for the site while minimizing environmental impacts.

-Based upon the Hotel/72 Unit Senior Townhouse plan, the project would not change the maximum permitted height of three stories and 45 feet in the OB-H Zoning District.
+Based upon the Hotel/72 Unit Senior Townhouse plan, the project would not change the maximum permitted height of 45 feet in the OB-H Zoning District.